dtaylor0/resume/README.md

 The website was previously built using a Go web server, a Python backend server for the RAG + LLM, and docker compose to orchestrate.
-However, I recently did a rewrite to React and Hono for Cloudflare Workers in order to save cost on LLM tokens and avoid the AWS monthly charge for IPv4 addresses (wtf).
+However, I recently did a rewrite to React and Hono for Cloudflare Workers in order to save cost on LLM tokens and avoid the AWS monthly charge for IPv4 addresses.

 ## Lessons Learned